sharivan/ny/README.md

 This project depends on a Tomcat server and a MySQL server to works.
 The database configuration can be done using the two files database_creation.sql and mysql_user_creation.sql.

-Due to the support to Java applet plugins for browsers was discontinued many years ago, making impossible to run the client side of this project using a modern browser.
+The support to Java applet plugins for browsers was discontinued many years ago, making impossible to run the client side of this project using a modern browser.
 A possible translation of source files to HTML5/Javascript may be the better choise to make this project viable in the future, but i  have no plan to do that so soon.
 Anyway, these sources are here for study purposes, it is up to you whether you want to continue this project or not.